 While in the field practicum, the student is expected to meet specific learning objectives related to the effective practice of generalist social work.
 The objectives laid out for field work match the objectives of the TWU social work program and are intended to ensure that graduates are capable of functioning as beginning practitioners at graduation.

-The student’s final semester of the senior year consists of a block placement in a social service agency four days a week, usually Monday through Thursday.
-On Fridays, students are enrolled in the Senior Social Work Seminar (SOWK 4423) in the morning and attend the Social Work Integrative Seminar (SOWK 4463) in the afternoon.
+The student’s final semester of the senior year consists of a block placement in a social service agency four days a week, usually Tuesday through Friday.
+On Mondays, students are enrolled in the Social Work Integrative Seminar (SOWK 4463) in the morning.
 The practicum is offered three times a year, in the fall, spring, and summer semesters.

 The admissions process into field practicum takes place during the student’s senior year, in the semester immediately preceding the field work placement.
 Prior to admission to the practicum, the student is expected to: